UroGenus/PipeIT_batch_processing/README.md

 ### Rewriting headers in .bam (optional)

 PipeIT requires the SM tag in the .bam header to be equal to the .bam file name.
-If this is not the case for your data, then `correct_header.sh` script can be used to fix it.
+If this is not the case for your data (can be checked by running `samtools view -H BAM_FILE_PATH`), then `correct_header.sh` script can be used to fix it.
 Run it as follows:
 ```
 .\correct_header.sh INPUT_BAM_FOLDER
 ```